unionco/generator-gulp-webapp/README.md

 - Run `yo gulp-webapp` to scaffold your webapp
 - Run `gulp` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
-- Run `gulp` to build your webapp for production

 ## Docs